0xcuriousapple/curiousapple-audits/README.md

 | ⚡ Medium | Raft | Hats | [View Details](https://gist.github.com/0xcuriousapple/ce1f4150674f2559e375b401a02dc776) |
 | ⚡ Medium | Spiral DAO | Hats | [View Details](https://gist.github.com/0xcuriousapple/5b48f9d8072b15cd5b0c5371398df0f3) |

+***  _The payout wasn't offered in this case as they argued that no funds were at risk at the time due to low traction for these features._
+_However, these features were publicly available, declared safe and audited, in production, and announced as a major release on their socials._
+_This argument is completely flawed—if you announce something in production, you're liable for it._
+_There should have been at least a minimum critical payout, but since they had no official bug bounty program, there was no other option._

 ## Publications 📑:
 1. [ERC1271 Replay - 15+ Teams Affected](https://mirror.xyz/curiousapple.eth/pFqAdW2LiJ-6S4sg_u1z08k4vK6BCJ33LcyXpnNb8yU)